 On a concluding note

 These instructions provide an ad hoc way of linking with local libraries without affecting the CMakeLists.txt of your project (used by other users who don't want to see your local paths on their side).
 While CMake is the de facto standard today, we are feeling its limitations in such scenarios.
-The long term solution here is to switch to broader, dependency-handling frameworks such as PID.
+A better solution here would be to switch to full-fledged CMake-based package manager.